Let’s face it: computers remain complex machines whose inner work is a mystery to the overwhelming majority of users.

 Even though some are proven PC builders, very few of us could wax lyrical about how the circuit board on a GPU works and what each of the capacitors and components does.

-Sometimes figuring out what a PC is packing under the hood is an achievement in itself.
-If only to check your machine is capable of handling the demands of a game you’ve got your eye on, or if you fancy an upgrade and want to check out your options.
+Sometimes figuring out what a PC is packing under the hood is an achievement itself.
+Checking if your machine is capable of managing the demands of a game you’ve got your eye on, or if you would like an upgrade and want to check out your options is something else.

-For the purpose of this article, we are assuming that you’re using Windows 10 given the ubiquity of this version of Microsoft’s flagship operating system.
+For this article, we are assuming that you’re using Windows 10, given the ubiquity of this version of Microsoft’s flagship operating system.

 So what GPU and CPU are inside your machine?
 Let’s find out.